 Andrew Evans, The Digital Nomad

-The advantage to the Modern Man’s odyssey is that we no longer have to rely on poets to spread our adventures, because those guys always get it wrong anyway.
-No, today we can write our own epics in real time, which is just what Andrew Evans Digital Nomad did in his blog entries and trivia games on National Geographic’s Andrew Evans Digital Nomad Bus2Antarctica site.
-According to Andrew “the best journeys are the ones you don’t plan for and that’s my plan–to just keep going ’til I get there.” and that’s a romantic belief that the modern man can cling to.
+The advantage to the Modern Man’s odyssey is that we no longer rely on poets to spread our adventures because they always get it wrong anyway.
+No, today, we can write our epics in real-time, which is just what Andrew Evans Digital Nomad did in his blog entries and trivia games on National Geographic’s Andrew Evans Digital Nomad Bus2Antarctica site.
+According to Andrew, “the best journeys are the ones you don’t plan for, and that’s my plan–to just keep going ’til I get there.” and that’s an ideological belief that the modern man can cling to.
 I myself have written about my adventures in Mexico here on Unfinished Man.
-Besides Mexico, I have traveled the world stopping in thirty some countries.
+Besides Mexico, I have traveled the world, stopping in thirty-some countries.
 I’ve done it, Andrew’s done it, and so can you.

 “I tend to attach far too much emotion to travel and this was no exception.
 I’ve been through a lot, seen a lot, and felt a lot.
-Most of all I feel thanks for all the people that helped me out along the way–family, friends, and everyone at National Geographic Traveler.
-In that regard, coming home is just as important as the rest of the trip–like putting the punctuation mark on any kind of travel.” -Andrew Evans Digital Nomad
+I feel thankful for all the people who helped me out along the way–family, friends, and everyone at National Geographic Traveler.
+In that regard, coming home is just as important as the rest of the trip–like putting the punctuation mark on any travel.” -Andrew Evans Digital Nomad

 On Saturday, November 10, at 6:00 I will listen to Andrew Evans present the meat of his excursion from North America to the seventh continent at WHYY in Philadelphia while feasting on a multi-course meal representing some of the destinations Andrew visited.
 This experience will be a much needed break from reality as a traveler temporarily stuck at home until I visit Panama and Ecuador in December.